kubocd/kubocd-doc/docs/user-guide/110-kind.md

 ```

 !!! tip
-    **💡 Want a minimal install?**
+    **Minimal Installation**
-    You can limit Flux to the required components for KuboCD:
+    For a lighter setup, you can install only the components required by KuboCD:
     `flux install --components source-controller,helm-controller`

 ---